-These rich, chewy and almost gooey cookies are a delightful indulgence.
-Keeping them crunchy on the outside but “just baked” on the inside melds perfectly with the sweet marshmallow topping.
+These rich, chewy and almost gooey Hot Chocolate Cookies are a delightful indulgence.
+Keeping them crunchy on the outside but “just baked” on the inside works perfectly with the sweet marshmallow topping.

 - ¼ tsp salt

-- ¼ cup (60 mL) melted coconut oil or shortening (such as Spectrum palm shortening)
+- ¼ cup melted coconut oil (see Tips) or shortening, such as Spectrum palm

 - 1 tsp maple syrup